smithy-lang/smithy/docs/source/1.0/spec/core/idl.rst

 --------------

-Having to completely redefine a :ref:`resource identifier <resource-identifiers>` to use it in a structure or redefine a member from a :ref:`mixin` to add additional traits can be cumbersome and potentially error-prone.
+Having to completely redefine a :ref:`resource identifier <resource-identifiers>` to use it in a structure or redefine a member from a :ref:`mixin <mixins>` to add additional traits can be cumbersome and potentially error-prone.
 The :token:`type elision syntax <smithy:shape_member_elided>` can be used to cut down on that repetition by prefixing the member name with a ``$``.
 If a member